jitawangzi/eclipse-file-generator/README.md

 ### Installation

 1. **Manual Installation**:
-   - Download the latest `.jar` file from the [Releases](https://github.com/yourusername/FileForge/releases) page
+   - Download the latest `.jar` file from the [Releases](https://github.com/jitawangzi/EclipseFileGenerator/releases) page
    - Place it in your Eclipse's `dropins` folder
    - Restart Eclipse

-2. **Via Update Site** (Coming Soon):
-   - In Eclipse, go to Help > Install New Software
-   - Add the update site URL: `https://yourusername.github.io/FileForge/updatesite`
-   - Follow the installation wizard

 ### Working with LLMs

-FileForge is designed to work seamlessly with Large Language Models to accelerate your development process:
+EclipseFileGenerator is designed to work seamlessly with Large Language Models to accelerate your development process:

 1. **Ask your LLM to generate code with file markers**: